OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/includes/virtual-machines-common-log-collector-extension.md

     }

     #
-    #This is an optional step: generate a sasUri toohello container so it can be shared with other people if nened
+    #This is an optional step: generate a sasUri to the container so it can be shared with other people if nened
     #
     $SasExpireTime = [DateTime]::Now.AddMinutes(120).ToString("o")
     $SasUri = New-AzureStorageContainerSASToken -ExpiryTime $ExpiryTime -FullUri -Name $ContainerName -Permission rl -Context $context
     $SasUri = $SasUri + "&restype=container&comp=list"
-    Write-Output "hello container for uploaded file can be accessed using this link:`r`n$sasuri"
+    Write-Output "The container for uploaded file can be accessed using this link:`r`n$sasuri"

 SetAzureVMLogCollector.ps1